fvalerii/Waze-Churn-Analysis/README.md

 * **Feature Divergence:**
    * **Random Forest** identified `activity_days` (frequency of use) as the most critical driver.
    * **XGBoost** prioritized `total_sessions` (volume of use) and `n_days_after_onboarding` (user tenure) as the most important predictors.
-* **Strategic Insight:** The model identifies long-term "loyalty" and usage volume as better predictors of retention than simple daily activity.
+* **Strategic Insight:** The XGBoost model identifies long-term "loyalty" and usage volume as better predictors of retention than simple daily activity.

 ![XGBoost Feature Importance](./images/xgb_feature_importance.png)